ietf-wg-acme/acme/draft-ietf-acme-acme.md

 1. Compute SAN A and SAN B in the same way as the client.
-2. Open a TLS connection to the domain name being validated on the requested port, presenting SAN B in the SNI field.
+2. Open a TLS connection to the domain name being validated on the requested port, presenting SAN A in the SNI field.

-   The server MUST request the certificate using an SNI value of SAN B.
+   The server MUST request the certificate using an SNI value of SAN A.

-   The server SHOULD ensure that it does not reveal SAN A in any way when making the TLS connection, such that the presentation of SAN A in the returned certificate proves association with the client.
+   The server SHOULD ensure that it does not reveal SAN B in any way when making the TLS connection, such that the presentation of SAN B in the returned certificate proves association with the client.

 3. Verify that the certificate contains a subjectAltName extension containing